bandirevanth/mastering-ai/README.md

 * The attribute/feature names(feature_names)
 * The attribute(data)

-Now, with the help of the following command, we can create new variables for each important set of information and assign the data in other words, we can organize the data with the following command:
+Now, with the help of the following command, we can create new variables for each important set of information and assign the data.
+In other words, we can organise the data with the following command:

 ```
 label_names = data['target_names']